nitrogency/omnibus3/README.md

 - Reworked the structure of the program, now everything is (mostly) part of one script, with only modules being separate.

 ### Vocabulary
-Before we begin we'll need to cover some terminology used by Omnibus.

 * Artifact:
   - An item to investigate
   - Artificats can be created in two ways: